 The trail starts to the right of the visitors’s center, at the large wooden sign that lists trail names and mileages.
 Take the large wooden footbridge across Prairie Creek and, after a few yards, turn right onto the first trail, which is the Karl Knapp Trail.
 This area, on the creek behind the visitor center, is one of the most spectacular redwood groves in Prairie Creek.

 The trail is quintessentially Prairie Creek — monster redwoods line the trail, while below, the rushing creek is lined with mossy, lichen-draped maples.
 The wide, flat, crushed gravel surface of the wheelchair-accessible trail makes for an easy and enjoyable walk.
 Lined with ferns and redwood sorrel, the trail has a manicured, garden-like appearance.
 Above the trail, the dense, lush greenery looks more like a jungle than a redwood grove.
 At the same time, the forest is remarkably open, which helps to give it a sense of immense scale.
 There’s some noise from Drury Parkway, but especially on weekdays it’s not intrusive.
 It’s an extraordinarily pleasant ramble through some truly scenic woodland.

 The redwoods become smaller as the trail continues, but there’s a second rather impressive grove just after the trail crosses Prairie Creek again.

-The trail cuts through streamside brush before briefly emerging onto a meadow surrounded by giant redwoods.
+The trail cuts through streamside brush alongside Boyes Creek; this section can get rather overgrown.
+It then briefly emerges into a meadow surrounded by giant redwoods.
 Finally, the trail approaches Drury Parkway.
 There’s a tunnel under the parkway but it’s easier to just climb an embankment to the left and cross the street.

-© 2006, 2007, 2012, 2017 David Baselt
+© 2006, 2007, 2012, 2017, 2018, 2022 David Baselt